Vwing/cube-screensaver/README.md

 ### Method 1: Quick Install
 1. Right-click on `BouncingCube.scr`
 2. Select "Install"
+3. Configure cube size in Screen Saver settings

 ### Method 2: System Installation
 1. Copy `BouncingCube.scr` to `C:\Windows\System32\`
 2. Go to Windows Settings > Personalization > Lock screen
 3. Click "Screen saver settings"
 4. Select "BouncingCube" from the dropdown
+5. Click "Settings" to adjust cube size

 ## How It Works

-- Each monitor displays its own bouncing cube
+- A single 3D cube travels across all connected monitors seamlessly
-- The cube bounces off the edges of the screen
+- The cube uses single-axis rotation for smooth, predictable motion
-- When the cube hits a corner (within a small threshold), it triggers a celebration:
+- Bouncing off screen edges generates new random rotation axes while preserving orientation
+- Corner detection triggers celebration effects:
   - The cube pulses in size
-  - The colors brighten
+  - The colors brighten and cycle
   - The effect lasts for about 1 second
+- Cube size can be adjusted from Small to Large in the settings dialog

 ## Technical Details

 - Written in C++ using Win32 API and OpenGL
-- Uses the Windows screensaver library (scrnsave.lib)
+- Uses perspective projection for proper 3D depth perception
+- Rotation matrices prevent visual jumps and gimbal lock issues
+- Multi-monitor support via EnumDisplayMonitors with shared cube state
+- Settings stored in Windows registry for persistence
+- Uses common controls (trackbar) for configuration dialog
 - Implements required screensaver exports: ScreenSaverProc, ScreenSaverConfigureDialog
-- Multi-monitor support via EnumDisplayMonitors
-- Each monitor gets its own OpenGL context

 ## Troubleshooting